-The Manager 's normal basis of dealing in Units is to transact at a forward price, that is the price resulting from the next valuation point after receipt of the dealing request.
-The Trustee, the Manager, the auditors or any Investment Manager or any associates of any of them (each an "affected person") will not be liable to account to another affected person or to the Unitholders or any of them, for any profit or benefit made or derived in connection with:
+The Manager's normal basis of dealing in Units is to transact at a forward price, that is the price resulting from the next valuation point after receipt of the dealing request.

+Neither the Manger, the Trustee, the Investment Manager (or any Associate of the same) or the Auditors is liable to account to either each other or to Unitholder for any profits or benefits it makes or receives that are made or derived from or in connection with:

-- 14.6.1 the dealing in Units of the Trust; or - their part in any transaction for the supply of services permitted by COLL; or - 14.6.3 their dealing in property equivalent to any owned by (or dealt in for the account of) the Trustee.
+- 14.6.1 the dealing in Units of the Trust; or - 14.6.2 any transaction in the Units in the Trust; or - 14.6.3 the supply of services to the Trust.